nietras/nietras.github.io/_posts/2021-05-01-set-dynamic-batch-size-using-onnx-sharp.md

 reshape shape has not been changed.
 Note that the graph contains another reshape, that is not changing, this is because this is for an initializer input.
 [OnnxSharp](https://github.com/nietras/OnnxSharp) handles all this.
+For details on how `SetDim` works see [source](https://github.com/nietras/OnnxSharp/blob/main/src/OnnxSharp/GraphExtensions.SetDim.cs).

 ![mnist-8 reshape leading dimension incorrectly still 1]({{ site.baseurl }}/images/2021-05-DynamicBatchSize/set-dynamic-batch-size-reshape-wrong.png)